DreamDelerium/ConwayGameOfLife/README.md

 └── GameOfLifeServiceUnitTests/
 ```

 ## Design Patterns Used
 - **Dependency Injection**: Services and repositories are injected into controllers for better testability and separation of concerns.
 - **Repository Pattern**: Abstracts data access logic, making it easier to switch data sources if needed.
+This is the RedisRepository class.
+Typically, when using Entity Framework, the EF Models server as the repository's but since I am working with Redis, I added them explicitly.
 - **Middleware**: Custom middleware for error handling and logging.
+This allows the controllers to stay thin and allow the middleware to handle all unexpected errors.
+Services and controllers will still handle logical error checking.
 - **DTOs (Data Transfer Objects)**: Used to transfer data between layers, ensuring a clear contract for API responses and requests.
+Probably not as necessary in this application but a good option when working with Entity Framework or larger applications.
 - **Contoller-Service Pattern**: Controllers handle HTTP requests and delegate business logic to services.
+Controllers stay lean

 ## Program.cs Overview
 - Configures services and middleware for the application.